 From the moment that your baby can do without the nocturnal food, really stop doing that.
-If he wakes up at night and is crying, give him water instead of a breast or bottle.
+If he wakes up at night and is crying, gives him water instead of a breast or bottle.
 Why?
 Because that way he definitively withdraws milk at night.
-Otherwise his body will consciously ask for milk (and you will continue to be the loving bobbin).
+Otherwise, his body will consciously ask for milk (and you will continue to be the loving bobbin).

 Finally: if your baby tries to fall asleep but it just doesn’t seem to work, you’ve already seen what happens when you stroke with two fingers from the center of his forehead, down between his eyes (over his nose) ?
 Give it a try…